Devnest-Kink/prv-ble/services/prv_pattern.md

 * Byte 2: Reserved for future use, set to 0.
 * Byte 3: One of the following opcodes:
   * `0x00` - No change in playback status
-  * `0x01` - Play a pattern from the beginning.
+  * `0x01` - Play a pattern from the beginning, followed sequentially by the other patterns on the device.
     If no pattern is provided as part of this write, restart current pattern from the beginning.
-This also sets Pattern Adjust to zero unless otherwise specified.
+    This also sets Pattern Input to zero.
   * `0x02` - Pause current playback.
-Progress and Pattern Adjust value are preserved.
+Progress and Pattern Input value are preserved.
   * `0x03` - Resume from paused state.
+  * `0x08` - Toggle repeating of current pattern;
+    causes playback status values to alternate between `0x01` and `0x09`, doesn't change pattern state.
+  * `0x09` - Repeatedly play selected pattern from the beginning.
   * `0xFF` - Stop playback, deselect pattern.
 Associated device outputs are disabled.
 * Bytes 4 & 5: `uint16` index of the pattern, if any, to be played on the indicated outputs, or 0 for no change
 * Byte 6: `uint8` value provided by the user as input to the pattern, usually to adjust pattern behavior.